Drawing Dot-Cross Diagrams

 1. Mg has 2 outer electrons to lose

-2. Each Cl only needs 1 electron
+2. Each Cl is 1 electron short of a stable configuration

 3. Solution: Mg gives 1 electron to EACH of 2 Cl atoms